frogermcs/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Each row and column in Sudoku is checked to find Naked Twins (boxes with two-digits values which are equal in given unit).
+When Naked Twins exist, their digits are removed from other boxes in unit (row or column).
+Operation is repeated on whole Sudoku board as long as there are changes before and after Naked Twins values eliminate operation.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Same as before, for solving Diagonal Sudoku we perform constraint propagation by repeating strategies: Only Choice, Eliminate and Naked Twins values elimination (as long as there are changes in Sudoku board before and after operations).
+This time units used in Only Choice and Eliminate strategies (rows, columns, 9x9 squares) are extended by 2 additional ones: two diagonals.
+Diagonals are not changing implementation of strategies used in constraint propagation - they are just additional constraints used when checking box peers.

 ### Install